NethServer/docs/developer-manual/en/development_process.rst

 * Request Redmine administrators to add the package on  "NethServer package" custom field
 * If needed, add the package to a yum group as optional or mandatory package
 * Add the repository to Ohloh for statics gathering

+Steps to release a new package

+#.
+Update/commit changelog
+#.
+Add git tag
+#.
+Build RPM
+#.
+Publish the RPM to nethserver-update yum repository
+#.
+Push git tag and package changelog
+#.
+If needed, update yum groups file

+See :ref:`buildrpm-section`.